-e HACDB must comply with a variety of regulations pertaining to physical accessibility, luding the following.
-Notice PIH 2010-26 Section 504 of the Rehabilitation Act of 1973 The Americans with Disabilities Act of 1990 The Architectural Barriers Act of 1968 The Fair Housing Act of 1988 e HACDB's policies concerning physical accessibility must be readily available to applicants d resident families.
+e HACDB must comply with a variety of regulations pertaining to physical accessibility, cluding the following.
+Notice PIH 2010-26 Section 504 of the Rehabilitation Act of 1973 The Americans with Disabilities Act of 1990 The Architectural Barriers Act of 1968 The Fair Housing Act of 1988 The HACDB's policies concerning physical accessibility must be readily available to applicate and resident families.
 They can be found in three key documents. • This policy, the Admissions and Continued Occupancy Policy, describes the key policies that govern the HACDB's responsibilities with regard to physical accessibility.
-Notice PIH 2010-26 summarizes information about pertinent laws and implementing regulations related to nondiscrimination and accessibility in federally-fundedhousing programs.
-The HACDB Plan provides information about self-evaluation, needs assessment, and transition plans.
-A CONTRACTOR OF THE CONTRACTOR
+Notice PIH 2010-26 summarizes information about pertinent laws and implementing regulations related to nondiscrimination and accessibility in federally-funded housing programs.
+The HACDB Plan provides information about self-evaluation, needs assessment, and transition plans. Тh a design construction or alteration of HACDR facilities must conform to the Uniform